 Choosing the right method of birth control is an important part of family planning but with so many options available, how do you know what’s right for you?
-Marvin Davis, MD, FACOG and Melanie McDowell, MD, FACOG at Capital Women's Care Howard County in Fulton, MD, offer personalized advice and support to help you make an informed choice about the best birth control option for you.
-Call or schedule a consultation online today to learn more about your options.
+The providers at Capital Women's Care Howard County in Fulton, Maryland offer personalized advice and support to help you make an informed choice about the best birth control option for you.

 Barrier birth control methods prevent the sperm and egg from ever meeting.
 These options include: